Sussex Funeral Servic Read more [...]

 He has also been trained in bereavement counselling, and is a keen advocate of getting support for those who find themselves needing additional help after a bereavement.

-Philip believes in investing in his business, not only his premises but also in the website which brings a lot of clients to them.
+Philip and Sallie believe in investing in their business, not only their premises but also in their website which brings a lot of clients to them.
 There is a virtual tour on the Home page where you can see inside their Hove office – a really good way of familiarising yourself before you go there.
 (If you click the arrow towards the back of the reception area and rotate to the right, you’ll see Sallie’s beautiful trio of paintings on the wall).
-He is also investing in the future of the business; in addition to his years of experience organising and carrying out funerals, Phil has decided that both he and Ben will be embarking on formal training for industry qualifications together in 2021, in anticipation of future legislative requirements.
+They are also investing in the future of the business; in addition to his years of experience organising and carrying out funerals, Phil and Ben have embarked on formal training for industry qualifications together in 2021, in anticipation of future legislative requirements.

 The Sussex Funeral Services premises are lovely – open, airy and contemporary, with a comfortable private room to discuss funeral arrangements.
 Sallie’s artistic eye is evident, and the look and feel of the premises is reflective of the approach to funeral directing that this small, quality business offers.